Occupation: Director of the Alliance for a Healthy Orange County (AHOC)

 First Elected: November 2006

 Michele Martinez's passion for public service stems from her strong commitment to serving her community.
 As one of the youngest to serve on the City Council, Michele brings new and positive energy to the City of Santa Ana.
 Michele was elected to the City Council in November of 2006 and was re-elected for a second term in 2010.

-Michele’s priorities on the council include economic development, public health, safety, and education.
+Michele's priorities on the council include economic development, public health and safety and active transportation.
 Michele understands the importance of having a thriving economic base to support job creation and a healthy and safe community.
 Furthermore, she is a strong supporter of local businesses and the critical role they play in education, our neighborhood preservation, and the economic development of the City.
-Michele serves on the following City Council committees: Public Safety; Finance, Economic Development & Technology; Development & Transportation; Strategic Planning Sub-committee; and the Legislative City Council Committee.
+Michele currently chairs the Finance, Economic Development & Technology City Council Committee and serves on the following City Council Committees: Development & Transportation, Public Safety, Legislative, and the Strategic Planning Sub-Committee.